matthieukomorowski/mimic_workshop/README.md

 During the workshop, you will:

 - Learn about MIMIC-III, the publicly accessible critical care database
-- Create a local version of MIMIC-III with a small sample of patients using the Firefox SQLite Plugin
+- Create a local version of MIMIC-III with a small sample of patients
 - Explore the patient data using SQL
 - Plot and analyse the data using Python
 - Get inspiration for future research projects

 ## Downloading the materials

 If you are familiar with git, please clone this repository.
 If not, click the 'Download ZIP' button on the right and then unzip the materials onto your computer.

-## Installing a demo version of MIMIC-III with SQLite Manager
+## Installing a SQLite client to read the MIMIC-III demo data

-To create the database on your computer, you will need the Firefox SQLite Manager Add-on.
-Open Firefox, select "Add-ons" from the Tools menu, and then install SQLite Manager.
-To create the demo database, select "connect to database" from the menu and choose the data/mimicdata.sqlite file.
+To run SQL queries on the data, you will need a SQLite database manager.
+Install DB browser: http://sqlitebrowser.org/ Once it's installed, select "Open Database" from the main window, then open the data/mimicdata.sqlite file.
+That's it!

 ## Analysing the data using IPython Notebook

-To analyse the data using IPython Notebook:

-- If you already have Python and the Pip package manager, run ```pip install ipython```
-- If you are new to Python, we suggest installing the Anaconda package from https://www.continuum.io/downloads.
-Then run ```conda update ipython```.
+To analyse the data using IPython Notebook, we suggest installing the Anaconda package from https://www.continuum.io/downloads.

 Once IPython is installed, run ```ipython notebook``` from the command line to open IPython Notebook, then open one of the notebook (.ipynb) files (for example, 01-example-patient-heart-failure.ipynb).